 Additional Requirements for Specialization in Nurse Anesthesia

-1. Completion of two courses in chemistry (Chem 105, 106) with at least 8 credits total which have been completed within the last 10 years, and with a minimum grade of C
+1. Completion of CHEM 106 or an undergraduate course in organic chemistry within the past 7 years, and with a minimum grade of C

-2. Completion of a 3-credit graduate level course in chemistry (CHEM 519 or equivalent) completed within the last 5 years, and with a minimum grade of B-
+2.

 3. Current unrestricted licensure for practice in both the State of Rhode Island and the State of Massachusetts (due to clinical rotations in both states)